How to solve TV interference problems with advice on TVI filters and solving common causes of TVI from Tetra masts and amateur radio

 Back to top

-In areas which suffer poor Freeview reception, aerial amplifiers (also known as signal boosters) are frequently used to improve terrestrial digital TV reception (DVB-T).
-Unfortunately, high gain aerial amplifiers (signal boosters) overload easily when strong radio signals are present nearby, often leading to serious TVI problems.
-In many cases, the nearby radio transmitter that is blamed for the interference is actually not at fault.
 The real culprit is the aerial amplifier which is being overloaded by the very strong signal of the nearby radio transmitter or Tetra mast.
 A single stage signal booster (with a 10dB to 15dB signal gain) is a much less likely to suffer TVI than a extra high gain type (25db - 50dB) - avoid these at all costs!

 Many older TV signal boosters comprise twin stage wideband amplifiers, with a high gain of 25dB or more making them particularly prone to overload.
 To make matters even worse, many aerial amplifiers are totally unscreened like the one pictured here from Fringe Electronics which, when tested, had very poor interference immunity!

 When aerial amplifiers suffer strong signal overload from a nearby radio transmitter mast, you'll need to fit a suitable TVI filter between the aerial and the aerial amplifier input, not at your TV to reduce the level of the interfering signal.
 The TVI filter will need installing close to the aerial if a masthead amplifier (signal booster) is used.
-In these cases always waterproof the TVI filter connections with self amalgamating tape if outdoors.
+In these cases always waterproof the TVI filter connections with Self Amalgamating Tape if outdoors.
 If the signal booster is an older unscreened type, it should be upgraded to a newer fully screened masthead amplifier which offer much better interference immunity.
 In addition, always inspect the TV aerial and down lead for deterioration and water ingression before fitting TVI filters.
 Sometimes, corrosion of aerials and feeders can exaggerate, or even be the sole cause of TV interference problems.

-Reception Problems?
+TV Reception Problems?

 Freeview aerial upgrade